 - Danika Vanderpyl, C.H.N

-Extra virgin cold pressed olive oil vs. refined olive oil
+Extra virgin cold-pressed olive oil vs. refined olive oil

-Olive oil comes in many different grades; this can change the quality, color, flavor, and how nutrient-dense it is per calorie.
-Extra virgin cold-pressed olive oil is made by pressing or crushing the olive fruit at cold temperatures into oil; this is the healthiest option as more nutrients are still intact.
-Look for a darker bottle when buying olive oil as the light can make the oil go rancid faster.
+Extra virgin cold-pressed olive oil is made by pressing or crushing the olive fruit at cold temperatures into oil; this is the healthiest option, as more nutrients are still intact.
+Tip: Look for a darker bottle when buying olive oil, as the light can make the oil go rancid faster.

 Either type can be used for this chocolate chip olive oil cookie recipe - I just wanted to give you a little insight for when you are looking at the labels and wondering what it all means!